ray-project/ray/doc/source/cluster/kubernetes.rst

   $ kubectl -n ray port-forward service/example-cluster-ray-head 10001:10001

-Then open a new shell and try out a `sample program`_:
+Then open a new shell and try out a `sample Ray program`_:

 .. code-block:: shell